About Our Association501(c)(3) nonprofit organization fostering Nepali culture, tradition, and values.

 - Any NAG executive Member can bring forth a motion of suspension or removal of Executive Member(s) to Executive Committee meeting if he/she can back up the motion with supportive evidence.

-ARTICLE VIII: ELECTION COMMITTEE
+ARTICLE IX: ELECTION COMMITTEE

 - The Executive Committee shall form an Election Committee when necessary to conduct NAG’s election in an effective manner.